Child Support and Modification Agreements

 Legal child custody includes the rights to make decisions regarding a child, or to obtain certain state or federal benefits.
 Residential custody relates to the place where a child may be living most of the time.
 West Virginia is a shared parenting state, which means the Court will determine a parenting schedule for the parents.
 This parenting plan is either called “basic shared” or “extended shared,” depending on the number of overnights with the non-custodial parent.

 Modifications to Support Agreements in West Virginia

-Stroebel & Johnson PLLC Supports Families & Children in West Virginia
+Stroebel & Stroebel PLLC Supports Families & Children in West Virginia

 The process of a family separating in divorce in West Virginia can be difficult for children to comprehend, so we work with care and compassion to safeguard the best interests of your children.
 You can rely on our experience to ensure the safety, protection, and happiness of the children in your family.